mShubham18/PurifAI/processed_files/report.md

 # Executive Summary

-This dataset contains information on 12,564 individuals described by 52 features, encompassing both numerical player attributes and categorical characteristics like nationality, name, and preferred foot.
-The data allows for analysis of player skills, physical attributes, and playing styles, potentially enabling insights into player performance and market value.
+This dataset comprises 12,564 player profiles with 55 attributes, encompassing both numerical statistics like age, skills, and physical abilities, and categorical features such as nationality, name, and contract details.
+The data appears suitable for analyzing player characteristics, market value, and potential skill-based insights across different football (soccer) player attributes.